-INTRODUCTION — Diseases that affect central nervous system myelin can be categorized as demyelinating (acquired, inflammatory) and dysmyelinating (abnormal formation of myelin, usually genetic basis) (table 1).
-The most common autoimmune inflammatory demyelinating disease of the central nervous system is multiple sclerosis (MS).
+INTRODUCTION — Diseases that affect central nervous system (CNS) myelin can be categorized as demyelinating (acquired, inflammatory) and dysmyelinating (abnormal formation of myelin, usually genetic basis) (table 1).
+The most common immune-mediated inflammatory demyelinating disease of the CNS is multiple sclerosis (MS).

 The clinical features and disease course of MS will be reviewed here.
 Other aspects of MS are discussed separately:

-PRESENTATION — Most patients with MS have relapsing-remitting disease, which typically presents in a young adult with a clinically isolated syndrome suggestive of MS such as optic neuritis, long tract symptoms/signs, a brainstem syndrome (eg, internuclear ophthalmoplegia), or a spinal cord syndrome (eg, transverse myelitis).
+PRESENTATION — Most patients with MS have relapsing-remitting disease, which typically presents in a young adult with a clinically isolated syndrome suggestive of MS such as optic neuritis, long tract symptoms/signs (eg, numbness, paresthesia, or weakness), a brainstem syndrome (eg, internuclear ophthalmoplegia), or a spinal cord syndrome (eg, transverse myelitis).
+Presentations due to cortical syndromes such as aphasia or visual field disturbances are possible, though much less common.
 Presenting symptoms and signs may be either monofocal (consistent with a single lesion) or multifocal (consistent with more than one lesion).
-A minority of adult patients have the primary progressive form of MS, which presents with gradual accumulation of disability from the onset, usually without superimposed acute relapses.
+Approximately 5 to 10 percent of adult patients have the primary progressive form of MS, which presents with gradual accumulation of disability from the onset, without superimposed acute relapses.
 The most common clinical presentation of primary progressive MS is a spinal cord syndrome with spastic paraparesis and no clear sensory level .
 (See "Clinical course and classification of multiple sclerosis", section on 'Disease pattern' and "Clinically isolated syndromes suggestive of multiple sclerosis".)

-A relapse is defined as the acute or subacute onset of clinical dysfunction typical of an acute inflammatory demyelinating event in the central nervous system, in the absence of fever or infection .
-A relapse usually reaches its peak in days to several weeks, followed by a remission during which the symptoms and signs resolve to a variable extent.
+A relapse (also called an attack or exacerbation) is defined as the acute or subacute onset of clinical dysfunction typical of an acute inflammatory demyelinating event in the central nervous system, in the absence of fever or infection .
+Symptoms and signs associated with a relapse usually reach a peak in days to several weeks, followed by a remission during which the symptoms and signs resolve to a variable extent.
 The minimum duration for a relapse has been arbitrarily established at 24 hours, though most are much longer.
 Clinical symptoms of shorter duration are less likely to represent new lesion formation or extension of previous lesion size.

 Analysis of prospectively collected data from a cohort of 195 patients suggests that symptomatic demyelinating events in early relapsing-remitting MS have a tendency to recur in the same location (eg, spinal cord, optic nerve, brainstem) .
 However, relapses can present with any of the typical clinical symptoms of MS, and there are no specific clinical features that can reliably distinguish the initial clinical attack of MS from a relapse, other than history.
 (See 'Clinical symptoms and signs' below.)